Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	  Level2 - 80% - WARN
 	  Level3 - 90% - CRITICAL

- There are few threshold  that are specific to the particulate resource type would defined under the resouce type.
+ There are thresholds  that are specific to the particulate resource would be defined under the resouce type.

 ## 2.4 Sampling Interval

-   By the sampling interval is set as 3 minutes which indicates that every 3 minutes resource usage being monitored and checked against the threshold.
+   By default, the sampling interval is set as 3 minutes which indicates that every 3 minutes resource usage being monitored and checked against the threshold.
 The sampling interval is fixed by default and it gets adjusted based on the system resource configuration.

 #### System Service Monitoring: